top of page

 Responding to Suspicions or Allegations

-It is not the responsibility of anyone working for New Stage Productions in a paid or unpaid capacity to
+It is not the responsibility of anyone working for Creative Stageworks in a paid or unpaid capacity to take responsibility or to decide whether or not child abuse has taken place.

-responsibility to act on any concerns through contact with the appropriate authorities.The New Stage
+However, there is a responsibility to act on any concerns through contact with the appropriate authorities.

-who in good faith reports his or her concern that a colleague/volunteer is or may be abusing a
+The Creative Stageworks Producers will assure all staff/volunteers that it will fully support and protect anyone who in good faith reports his or her concern that a colleague/volunteer is or may be abusing a child.

-child.
 When there is a complaint against a member of staff there may be three types of investigation:

-• A criminal investigation.
+• A criminal investigation

-• A child protection investigation.
+• A child protection investigation

-• A disciplinary or misconduct investigation.
+• A disciplinary or misconduct investigation

-The results of the police and child protection investigation may well influence the disciplinary
+The results of the police and child protection investigation may well influence the disciplinary investigation.

-Action to help the victim and prevent bullying in performing
+Action to Help the Victim and Prevent Bullying in Performing

 • Have a zero tolerance policy to bullying